-Modifications to the vehicle (e.g. to the engine, the brake system, running gear or any components affecting the wheels and tyres) could affect the efficiency of the EDL ⇒ page 224.
+Modifications to the vehicle (e.g. to the engine, the brake system, running gear or any components affecting the wheels and tyres) could affect the efficiency of the EDL ⇒ page 221.

-Drive wheel traction control system (ASR)
+Traction control system ASR (TCS)

-The traction control system prevents the driven wheels from spinning when the vehicle is accelerating ⇒ page 195.
+The traction control system prevents the drive wheels from spinning when the vehicle is accelerating $\Rightarrow$ page 195.

-All-wheel drive
+All-wheel drive\